pspete/psPAS/docs/collections/_commands/Get-PASAccount.md

 ## DESCRIPTION
 Version 10.4+:
-- This method returns a list of either a specific, or all the accounts in the Vault.
+- This method returns either a specific account, or a list of the accounts in the Vault matched by the provided query.

 Version 9.3 - 10.3:
 - Returns information about an account.